ebadirahmat4-ux/novon-system/README.md

-# novon-system
-Novon System for simplifying large numbers
+Novon System is a project for simplifying large numbers and making them easier to understand.

+This system is designed for learning and developing digital tools.

+It helps users work with numbers in a simple and clear way.